-This is one of my ALL-TIME favourite fairy-tale, globetrotting stories.
-Meet Jos Flint, true-blue, Aussie sheila who won our riding holiday to Mongolia last year.
-Jos, who has a mail run in a remote region of Tassie, had never stepped foot overseas.
-Her first trip was a 19-day horse riding trek in northern Mongolia.
+This is one of my ALL-TIME favourite fairytale Globetrotting stories.
+Meet Jos Flint, a true-blue Aussie sheila who won a riding holiday to Mongolia a few years ago.
+Jos, who has a mail run in a remote region of Tassie, had never stepped foot overseas, so her first trip became a 19-day horse riding trek in northern Mongolia.

 What is your day job?

 How have horses influenced or changed your life?